KooperL/marketo-developer.en/help/mobile/adobe-launch-extension-installation.md

 The MME Software Development Kit (SDK) for Android has been updated to a more modern, stable, and scalable framework that contains more flexibility and new engineering features for your Android app developer.

 Android app developers can now directly use Google's [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) (FCM) with this SDK.

-IMPORTANT: This exciting update will not require your current mobile app users to download a new version of your app, BUT any new app users who download your app after March 31, 2018 will not be able to receive push notifications until you update to the latest version of the SDK.

-We will continue to support the previous SDK version until March 31, 2019.
-Instructions for your Android App Developer: [HERE](installation.md#android_sdk_installation)

 ### Adding FCM to your Application